RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 - Set up a Destination to which device traffic will be routed and processed by a rule.

-These steps are discussed as you browse through this guide.
-For additional details, refer to the AWS LoRaWAN developer guide.
+These steps are outlined throughout this guide.
+For additional information, refer to the AWS LoRaWAN Developer Guide.

 Add the Gateway to AWS IoT